MoneySavingExpert.com homepage

 Police forces say they make every effort to trace the rightful owner of the property before they sell it.

-If you spot something that belongs to you on eBay or in an auction house, contact them the auctioneer or eBay account and hopefully they'll reunite you with your property.
-If that doesn't work, try getting in touch with the relevant police force.
+If you spot something that belongs to you on eBay or in an auction house, contact the auctioneer or message the eBay account and hopefully they'll reunite you with your property.
+If that doesn't work, get in touch with the relevant police force.

 If in the rare case you spot your property after it's been sold, the police force may be able to contact the buyer and attempt to negotiate its return.